 Why B Vitamins Matter and Why the Form You Take Is Important

-• B3 (Niacin) needed for metabolism and skin health
+• B3 (Niacin): Supports metabolism and contributes to skin health.

-• B5 (Pantothenic Acid) helps your body use fats, carbs and proteins
+• B5 (Pantothenic Acid): Helps the body metabolise fats, carbohydrates, and proteins.

-• B6 (Pyridoxine / P-5-P) supports brain, mood and red blood cells
+• B6 (Pyridoxine / P-5-P): Supports brain function, neurotransmitter synthesis, and red blood cell formation.

 • Folate → 5-MTHF (methyl folate)